albertosaponaro/KranNet/README.md

 *Alberto Saponaro, Francesca Carlon*

 ## Description
+The project focuses on text encoding and is based on the Carniolan Provincial Assembly corpus Kranjska 1.0.

+The corpus contains meeting proceedings of the Carniolan Provincial Assembly from 1861 to 1913, with a total of 694 sessions.

+Its main goal is to encode XML into SQL and access the data for social network analysis.
+The analysis of network interactions among the participants gives an overview of the social network within the meetings.

 ### Phases
 1. Collect
+    - The corpus is in XML format.
+    - A DOM parser is used to load the corpus.
+    - Creates the meeting ID.
+    - Extract from Corpus:
+        - Meetings titles
+        - Years
+        - Speakers name
+        - Number of speakers’ interventions
+    - Makes cache after collect phase

 2. Prepare
+    - Creates SQL database
+    - Creates tables
+        - Meeting table (title and year)
+        - Speaker table (name and number of interventions)
+    - Populate the tables

 3. Access
+    - SQL query to access data needed for the network analysis

 *we used Notebooks for test porpuses, take a look at them ;)